-For coral communities to recover rapidly from disturbance events requires adequate recruitment of new corals into the population.
+For coral communities to recover rapidly from disturbance events there must be adequate recruitment of new corals into the population.
 This metric scores the important recruitment process by targeting corals that have survived the early life stages.
 With the inclusion of LTMP data into the coral index, juvenile count data were subset to only include colonies up to 5 cm in diameter as this size class is common to both MMP and LTMP sampling.
 Counts of juvenile hard corals were converted to density per m2 of space available to settlement as:

-Juvenile density{ij} =
+Juvenile densityij =

 $$J{ij}$$

-/ AS{ij}
+/ $AS{ij}$